nyndek/doddot/README.md

 # Doddot

-To-Do CLI app to organize your tasks.
+An application to manage your tasks easily from the command line.

 ## Screenshots